cr3wcr3w/demo-express-auth/README.md

 ### Signup Flow
 1. A new record is created in the `user` table.
-2. A new session record is created in the `session` table
-3. A refresh token is generated and stored in the `refresh_tokens` table.

 ### Signin Flow
 1. Retrieve user data based on email.